tkoolen/TypeSortedCollections.jl/README.md

 2
 ```

-If this is not desired, a `TypeSortedCollection` that *does* preserve order can be constructed by passing in an additional constructor argument:
+If this is not desired, a `TypeSortedCollection` that *does* preserve iteration order can be constructed by passing in an additional constructor argument:
 ```julia
 julia> xs = Number[1.; 2; 3.];